I F P: Season 6

 IFP 2016 was the festival's first edition to be held outside Ahmedabad.
 The festival officially moved to Mumbai as its new home ground.
 The 50-hour filmmaking competition saw more than 23,600 filmmakers who took part and made 1,220 films over the weekend.
 The theme announced was 'Top of the World'.
 The jury for the festival was Madhur Bhandarkar, Nagesh Kukunoor, Sriram Raghavan and southern super director Vetrimaaran.
 A good number of teams also participated from China, Dubai, US, and 16 more countries.

 The grand finale held on 1 October at Mumbai.
-Tanmay Bhat, Ashish Shakya and Gursimran Khamba from All India Bakchod were seen along with Vasan Bala conversing about how web content in India was catching up pace and becoming a new entertainment destination for millennials.

 Kanan Gill lead a conversation on 'How not to make a film' where he took the audience view of content creation.
 East India Comedy was represented by Sorabh Pant, Angad Singh and Azeem Banatwala, seen conversing with Raja Sen about importance of giving offence.
 Nikhil Taneja from Y-Films along with Anupama Chopra, Nidhi Bisht and Sameer Saxena from The Viral Fever conversed about the anatomy of making and distributing a web-series, a rather new form of content for youngsters.
 Karan Talwar and Anisha Rickshawalli joined Raja Sen in discussing about Split Personality on screen.
 Apart from conversations, the day also included a workshop on short storytelling and short filmmaking conducted by Terribly Tiny Tales and a screening of popular web films by Pocket Films.

 The evening also saw Sumeet Vyas, Nidhi Singh of Permanent Roommates fame, Naveen Kasturia, Maanvi Gagroo and Amol Parashar from The Viral Fever.
 The event was hosted by RJ Megha, Malishka RJ and Rishi Kapoor.
 The event was attended by over 8,000 film enthusiasts from around the country.